 Re-wilding Finland™ is a trademark owned by Snowchange with the purposes of advancing community-based and -controlled national efforts to fight impacts of climate change, enhance biodiversity and protect waterways.

-In total Snowchange owns 2100 hectares of recovering lands and offers land concessions on over 28,000 hectares of total areas.
+In total Snowchange owns 3000 hectares of recovering lands and partners on land concessions on over 35,000 hectares of total areas.
 Our activities are expected to grow in the 2020s.
+In October 2021 the programme won the prestigious St. Andrews Prize for the Environment and in late 2021 several regional environmental awards, including ecological action of the year in Finland.

-Kivisuo ‘Marshmire of stones’ is our largest site, a 654 hectares aapa mire, which is a strictly protected biodiversity hotspot located in the villages of Muhos and Utajärvi.
+Kivisuo ‘Marshmire of stones’ is our largest site, a 650 hectares aapa mire, which is a strictly protected biodiversity hotspot located in the villages of Muhos and Utajärvi

 Rewilding and restoring large natural sites to serve as internationally relevant biodiversity hotspots and carbon sinks helps to both store carbon (in the peatlands and forests) and actively trap carbon dioxide in the future when fully restored.
 The ecosystem benefits will service local communities and interconnected catchments.
 Restoration leads to the natural succession-based return of species, water tables, ecosystem characteristics and carbon trapping.